Interview With Easy On Hold Founder Reveals New Research-Based Approach To Music and Message On Hold.

 Tom: Yes, that’s what I’d want to hear, something that’s going to relate to me.

 Tim: And probably one more thing I would add is that the message on hold needs to be conversational, The canned pitches don’t work anymore.
 We have a term, virtual intimacy.
 People know it’s a recording, but if I can use the language and the style of a normal conversation, it will be much better received.
-And finally, I would say, think of the call-to-action.
+And finally, I would say, think of the call to action.

 Tom: Right.
 That would be the most important step at this time after they’ve been engaged, they need to have a call to action to help them buy what they want to buy or do what they need to do.

-Tim: Your messages on hold could be in the form of user tips.
-“Hey, did you know that there’s a way that you can utilize our website to get information you need?”
+Tim: Your messages on hold could be in the form of useful tips.
+“Hey, did you know that there’s a way that you can utilize our website to get the information you need?”
 Or, “Here’s a new hack for getting faster results from your computer.”
 It might be an invitation to a special event.

 Music and Messages On Hold: A Topic Worth Thinking About

-Tim: Thanks Tom.
-I know that people hearing this might say, “I’ve never thought so deeply about what people hear when they’re on hold.
+Tim: I know that people hearing this might say, “I’ve never thought so deeply about what people hear when they’re on hold.
 Don’t you just put a piece of music on and it tells people that their call is still connected?”
 The fact is we’re going to spend up to 10 to 20 full days of our life waiting on hold.